The Birth of Jesus:

 Christmas Magi Christmas Shepherds

-Johannine References to Jesus' Birth:
+Johannine References to Jesus' Heritage and Birth:

 Use of the Infancy Narratives in the Lectionary for Mass: